devistic-python-projects/.github/README.md

-# .github
+# Devistic Python Projects

-Welcome to my python projects profile.
+Welcome to the Devistic Python Projects Organization on GitHub!
+This organization is dedicated to hosting a variety of Python projects.